microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerbasicapprovalattachment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **plannerBasicApprovalAttachment** resource represents the approval attachment, of type basic, which is created by approval service that will be added to a [plannerTask](plannertask.md).
+The **plannerBasicApprovalAttachment** resource represents the approval attachment, of type basic, which is created by the approval service and is added to a [plannerTask](plannertask.md).

 Inherits from [plannerBaseApprovalAttachment](../resources/plannerbaseapprovalattachment.md).